On the possibility of mixed phases in disordered quantum paraelectrics: Introduction

 \section{Introduction}

-Following the recent progress in the understanding of quantum phase transitions in ferroelectrics\cite{I, II} and the strongly correlated systems with disorder\cite{Huse, Millis, Jones, Vojta}, we make an attempt to explain certain features of disordered quantum paraelectrics.
-In general, a dilute amount of quenched impurity and associated disorder, can create locally ordered regions even above the transition point of the corresponding pure system.
-Near a phase transition, large size droplets become more probable and their slow dynamics becomes an important factor to determine the nature of quantum phase transition in the disordered system.
-Some dielectric materials, like SrTiO$_3$, KTaO$_3$ do not show any ferroelectric transition even at zero temperature in their pure form.
-These rather end up with a very high, temperature independent, static dielectric susceptibility at low temperatures\cite{Muller}.
-The absence of a transition and the saturation at a high dielectric susceptibility in these materials correspond to the smallness of the zero temperature gap in an optical branch and are believed to be near a {\it ferroelectric quantum critical point}\cite{I}.
-These materials have been studied in the past several years and the role of quantum fluctuations in the suppression of ferroelectric transitions and the effects of pressure\cite{Sakudo} and impurity\cite{Muller-imp} were emphasized in earlier literature.
+Following the recent progress in understanding quantum phase transitions in ferroelectrics\cite{I}\cite{Palova}\cite{II}\cite{Millis-1}\cite{Saxena} and the strongly correlated systems with disorder,\cite{Huse}\cite{Millis}\cite{Jones}\cite{Vojta} we make an attempt to understand certain features of quantum phase transition in disordered quantum paraelectrics.
+In general, a dilute amount of quenched impurity and associated disorder can create locally ordered regions even above the transition point of the corresponding pure system.
+Near a phase transition large size droplets become more probable.
+Moreover their slow dynamics becomes an important factor to determine the nature of quantum phase transition in a disordered system.
+We address such issues in case of quantum phase transition in some dielectric materials, like SrTiO$_3$, KTaO$_3$ etc. These materials are structurally similar to BaTiO$_3$, an well known text book example of ferroelectric material undergoing a ferroelectric transition at around $110$K. Such a transition accompanies spontaneous ferroelectric order below the transition temperature, divergence in static dielectric constant and softening of a transverse zone center optic mode right at the transition temperature\cite{Shirane}.
+In spite of structural similarity with BaTiO$_3$, SrTiO$_3$ and KTaO$_3$ do not show any ferroelectric transition even at zero temperature in their pure form, rather end up with a very high, temperature independent, static dielectric susceptibility at low temperatures\cite{Muller}.
+The absence of a phase transition and the saturation of dielectric susceptibility at very high value in these materials also correspond to an incipient soft zone center transverse optic mode.
+In recent times a scenario is put forward that these materials are near a ferroelectric quantum critical point and polarization fluctuations near such a quantum critical point forbids ferroelectric order and determines these unusual dielectric behavior\cite{I}.
+There is also very recent experimental works that supports this scenario\cite{Saxena}.
+Extensive studies in this line took place during past several years.
+The role of polarization fluctuations in the low temperature regime in the suppression of ferroelectric transitions and the effects of dipolar interactions\cite{Millis-1}, pressure\cite{Sakudo} and impurity\cite{Muller-imp} were emphasized in earlier literature.
 A relevant question in this line would be the effects of impurity and disorder in these systems.
-Most of the disordered quantum paraelectrics show {\it relaxor behavior} which is often described as a classical glassy behavior of a dipolar system.
+When an impurity is introduced in such a system, it couples to local polarization fluctuations, breaks homogeneity in it and forms locally ordered regimes.
+Some of their effects are manifested in the dielectric behavior.
+As a result most of the disordered quantum paraelectrics show a classical glassy behavior of a dipolar system, termed as relaxor\cite{relaxor}.
 In this work we focus on the effects of disorder in quantum critical behavior of certain ferroelectrics.
-Such issues were addressed in case of classical critical behavior earlier\cite{Dotsenko} and some attempts to make a quantum generalization of it in the context of itinerant magnets have been proposed in the recent past\cite{Millis, Jones, Vojta}.
-We use some of the earlier results and develop a new mean field description of the possible low temperature behavior of a disordered quantum critical paraelectric.
+Such issues were addressed in case of classical critical behavior earlier\cite{Dotsenko}.
+Also a quantum generalization of it in the context of itinerant magnets have been proposed in the recent past\cite{Millis}\cite{Jones}\cite{Vojta}.
+We use some of the earlier results and develop a new mean field description for possible low temperature dielectric behavior of a disordered quantum critical paraelectric.